 You can sketch quickly or slowly and each technique will result in a different feel.
 Both speeds are okay.
 If you have an hour or more for your sketch use the whole page, if you only have a few minutes limit your sketch to the size of a postage stamp.
 Experiment with various speeds, and sizes.
 The quick thumbnail sketches below were done when I didn’t have the time to do four separate sketchbook pages.
 Thumbnail sketches are also a great way to study larger compositions, and overall contrast studies as well.

 After you’ve given the fine pen a test drive, try out some different media: ink nib, pencils, watercolor, markers etc. Most importantly, consider whether or not the media will bleed through your notebook.
 It is fine if they do, just avoid soiling a prior sketch on the other side.
-The sketchbook page below has pencil sketches, quick pen sketches, and some bleed through from a sketch on the opposite side of the page.
+The sketchbook page below has pencil sketches, quick pen sketches, and some bleed through from a wet sketch on the opposite side of the page.
 I think the variety adds interest to this entry.
 I never signed or dated this sketch.
 The arched space is from the St Genevieve Library in Paris.
 It took me far longer to negotiate getting a library card than it did to do this sketch.

 Remember that the sketch you are working on is the only one like it in the whole world, so if it doesn’t turn out the way you expect – it’s okay!
 It is supposed to be different.
 Besides, how would you know what your drawing is supposed to look like?
 It didn’t already exist.
 If you wanted a predictable drawing you could have purchased a postcard from the souvenir shop.
 Look how crooked the sketch below ended up, I still like it though.

 It generally takes me several sketches to get one that I’m really happy with.
 The trick is getting your hand relaxed and using your eyes more than your hand.
 Consider your hand secondary.
 If your dominate hand is not listening to your eyes, try using your other hand.
 It will feel out of control, but that’s the point.
 Don’t over think it.
 Trust your hand to follow what your eye is seeing.
-To make this sketch do what my eye said, I needed to bend the beam, and the floor.
+To make this sketch do what my eye said, I needed to bend the ceiling, and the floor.

 Try giving your camera a rest.
-One of the best things that ever happened to me is when my camera broke when I arrived in Asia for 90 days.
+One of the best things that ever happened to me is when my camera broke as I arrived in Asia for a 90 day trip.
 My only option for documentation was to sketch, and it just kept getting more enjoyable.
 If you get clever about how to use a sketchbook for travel, it can actually be more useful than a camera.
-For example, the sketch below of the cathedral in Santiago de Compostela was done from several different sources.
-Part of the cathedral was covered in scaffolding when I arrived so a photograph would have only shown the building clad in construction fencing.
+For example, the sketch below of the cathedral in Santiago de Compostela was done from several different sources: Part of the cathedral was covered in scaffolding when I arrived so a photograph would have only shown the building clad in construction fencing.
 I wanted to understand what the building actually looked like so I laid out the sketch, and added the information from the parts that weren’t covered, then added information shown on super graphics on the scaffolding, and I also added some information from a brochure I grabbed in the nave.